jamdominguez/Unity-Examples_and_CheatSheet/README.md

 - Now add the camera like component and set the "parallaxEffect" value.
 For the parallax effect give minor value to the nearest backgrounds and greater values to the farest backgrounds.
   -  Close to 0 the movement will be near static
   -  Close to 1 but under it, the movement will be close to the camera movement
-  -  Upper 1 the movemnt will be faster than the camera
+  -  Upper 1 the movemnt will be faster than the camera (no use this in parallax effect)

 ![parallax](section6/parallax_e.png)